- Safiu Kehinde

 THURIST demanded accountability from elected officials whose constituencies are directly affected by the abandoned project.

-While reiterated the hardship the abandoned had thrown Iwo people into, the organization called on Tinubu and the Ministry of Works to revisit the road project, describing its neglect as injustice.
+While reiterating the hardship the abandoned road had thrown Iwo people into, the organisation called on Tinubu and the Ministry of Works to revisit the road project, describing its neglect as injustice.

 “The people of Iwo and the entire axis have suffered greatly.
 A federal road cannot remain abandoned for over 20 years.
 This is beyond neglect — it is injustice.